Fast-Backend/Node-Pilot-Backend/Readme.md

-# 🌊 VIBES
+# 🌊 Node-Flow

-**VIBES** is a code generator that scaffolds a full-featured backend application using Node.js, TypeScript, Express, Prisma, and PostgreSQL.
+**Node-Flow** is a code generator that scaffolds a full-featured backend application using Node.js, TypeScript, Express, Prisma, and PostgreSQL.

 It gives you a clean, modular, and production-friendly codebase instantly — so you can focus on building features instead of boilerplate.